cs544-wisc/f23/p6/README.md

 Filter your results to the state of Wisconsin, collect the rows in your notebook so you can loop over them, and do an `INSERT` into your `weather.stations` table for each station ID and name.

+If you did this correctly, then running the query `SELECT COUNT(*) FROM weather.stations` should produce "1313" as the output.

 #### Q2: what is the name corresponding to station ID `USW00014837`?